 Rural Scotland accounts for 98% of the land mass of Scotland and nearly a fifth of the population are resident there.
 Over recent years, the population of rural Scotland has grown at a faster rate than the rest of Scotland, driven by the increase in accessible rural areas*.

 Remote healthcare is increasingly an issue across the UK and the rest of the world; large populations are being significantly disadvantaged by geographical location.
-In recognition of this the RCPE founded a Remote and Rural (R&R) Committee in 2017 with the purpose to establish and develop a remote and rural programme of work that will seek to recognise the breadth of issues in remote and rural practice and address resilience, identity, standards and sustainability.
+In recognition of this the RCPE originally founded a Remote and Rural (R&R) Committee in 2017 with the purpose to establish and develop a remote and rural programme of work that will seek to recognise the breadth of issues in remote and rural practice and address resilience, identity, standards and sustainability.

 *Information from Rural Scotland Key Facts 2015 published by The Scottish Government.